-With the domestic cricket season drawing ever closer, twenty-seven (27) members of The Rowse Academy, accompanied by two (2) coaches are now back in England having completed a successful 5-day pre-season training camp between Sunday 8th and Friday 13th April at the Desert Springs Cricket Ground & Academy.
+With the domestic cricket season drawing ever closer, Twenty (20) members of the ECB Physical Disability Squad, accompanied by six (6) Management, staff and coaches are now back in the UK having completed their six (6) day pre-season warm weather training camp between Wednesday 28th March – Tuesday 03rd April at the Desert Springs Cricket Ground & Academy.

 Ian Salisbury, Head Coach of England’s physical disability team remarked of Desert Springs Resort and the training camp;

 “If you ever want the perfect preparation for a season, go to Desert Springs for your pre-season!
 Thank you to all the staff for making us feel so welcome.”

 Chris Highton, ECB physical disability team Performance Analyst commented:

 “Excellent visit, really well looked after, nothing was too much trouble.
 Hope to see you next year.”

 The focus of the training camp was to provide an opportunity for the players to both work seriously on their batting and bowling skills as well as their fitness levels, through a specific strength and conditioning programme, to ensure that the players are in the best possible shape leading up to the commencement of the new season.

 Grass net practice, both bowling and batting took place at the Cricket Academy, whilst strength and conditioning work, running, speed and agility work was completed at both the Cricket Ground and Gym at the Sierras Sports Club.

 A varied programme at the cricket ground involved training sessions comprising; throwdowns, slip catch fielding, outfield fielding practice and match simulations that all culminated in T-20 matches taking place at the new cricket ground at Desert Springs.

 A few of the players views of their experience at Desert Springs Resort during the training camp were;